 As class sizes increase and university budgets tighten, lecturing remains a dominant teaching method (Goffe & Kauper, 2014; Smith & Valentine, 2012).
 Knowing how to lecture well is therefore a crucial skill to master.
 Effective lecturing is characterized by enthusiasm and expressiveness, clarity, and interaction (Murray in Perry & Smart, 1997).
 Consider using the tips below to introduce students to — and stimulate their enthusiasm about — your course material.

 Prepare in advance

 - Visit your classroom in advance.
 Familiarize yourself with the layout of the desks and the front of the classroom.
 Decide where you will stand and how you will move from one place to another.
 Find out whether the classroom has audio-visual equipment or whether you will have to request it from audio visual services.
-Make sure that you know how to use the audio-vidual equipment.
+Make sure that you know how to use the audio-visual equipment.

 - Have a back-up plan.
 If you are using technology, have a back-up plan ready in case you run into technical difficulties.
-Technology problems can negatively effect your credibility, even if they are beyond your control.
+Technology problems can negatively affect your credibility, even if they are beyond your control.

 - Plan your lecture and visual aids beforehand.
 Outline how you will introduce, explain, and summarize the main ideas.
 Select examples and prepare how you will show students the relationships between the main ideas.

 - Prepare speaking notes.
 Prepare notes that work for you (e.g., a detailed outline, a list of major points, key definitions, proofs, solved problems, examples, etc.).
 To better engage students, avoid reading from a script, a computer screen, or overhead projector.

 - Include delivery reminders in your notes.
 Include cues to remind yourself to smile, look at the whole class, pause after posing a question, etc.